Special Unitary Parameterized Estimators of Rotation: Backpropagation Derivatives

 where $\oplus$ denotes an outer sum operation, and the division is Hadamard division (element-wise).
-From this equation, the numerical complex derivative can be calculated and simplified to the following (note the indices, $\mathbf{F}$ is 2 x 2 x 2 x 2):
+From this equation, the numerical complex derivative can be expressed as follows (note the indices, $\mathbf{F}$ is 2 x 2 x 2 x 2):

 where $\langle \cdot,\cdot\rangle_F$ denotes the complex Frobenius inner product.
 The remaining operations in the maps are algebraically straightforward to differentiate through.
-We observe that the previous formulas compute the same gradients as PyTorch's automatic differentiation through complex functions {\fontfamily{qcr}\selectfont torch.linalg.eigh} and {\fontfamily{qcr}\selectfont torch.linalg.svd}.
+We observe that the previous formulas compute the same gradients as PyTorch's automatic differentiation through complex functions {\fontfamily{qcr}\selectfont torch.linalg.eigh} and {\fontfamily{qcr}\selectfont torch.linalg.svd} but in a more streamlined manner.